 Traditionally, for loans with down payments under 20 percent of the home value, MI – not taxpayers – covers the first losses if there is a default, up to certain coverage limits.

-- The MI industry has covered approximately $50 billion in claims for losses, which represents a substantial savings to taxpayers.
+- The MI industry has covered more than $50 billion in claims for losses, which represents a substantial savings to taxpayers.

-- About $500 billion in GSEs mortgages currently outstanding have protection from MI coverage, reducing taxpayer exposure to mortgage losses in the event of another housing downturn.
+- Nearly $980 billion in GSEs mortgages currently outstanding have protection from MI coverage, reducing taxpayer exposure to mortgage losses in the event of another housing downturn.

-- MI accounted for nearly 35 percent of the insured market in 2015.
+- MI accounted for more than 40 percent of the insured market in 2019.

 Looking ahead, the nation’s housing finance system needs to be put on a more sustainable footing so that more Americans will have access to prudent and affordable mortgage credit well into the future and taxpayers are further shielded from risks.
 Front-end risk sharing does just that by making greater use of private capital to “de-risk” the GSEs and lower the exposure and costs for GSEs and taxpayers.